Meet the Leadership Team

 How do I release more money from my home?

-If you have not already sold 100% of the equity in your home you can apply to us to release further equity from your property.
+If you have not already sold the maximum allowed under the Terms of your Plan, you can apply to us to release further equity from your property.

 The minimum amount you can release is £10,000 or the cash raised from selling 10% of the property, whichever is the lower.
 However, should you have less than 10% equity remaining in your home, for example already sold 95%, you can still apply to release the remaining equity.